Manaslu Circuit Trek

 1. How difficult is the Manaslu Circuit Trek?

-2. How many days does it take to complete this trek?
+2. How many days does it take to complete the Manaslu Circuit Trek?

-The Manaslu Circuit Trek is a long trek and itineraries can range from 12 to 16 days.
-The total distance covered is around 177 kilometers on average.
-Acclimatization days are included in the trek and are crucial to avoid high altitudes making the trek slightly longer in duration.
+The Manaslu Circuit Trek is long, and itineraries can range from 12 to 16 days.
+On average, the total distance covered is around 177 kilometers.
+Acclimatization days are included in the trek and are crucial to avoid high altitudes, making the trek slightly longer.

-3. Where is the starting and ending point of this trek?
+3. Where is the starting and ending point of Manaslu Circuit Trek?

 According to our itinerary, the Manaslu Circuit Trek starts with a 9-hour drive to Machha Khola from Kathmandu.
 The walking begins from here.
-The Ending point is at Dharapani after crossing the Larkya La pass and we drive from here back to Kathmandu in around 9 hours.
-Therefore, our starting point is Machha Khola and the ending point of this trek is Dharapani.
+After crossing the Larkya La pass, the ending point is Dharapani, and we drive from here back to Kathmandu in around 9 hours.
+Therefore, our starting point is Machha Khola, and the ending point of this trek is Dharapani.

 5. When should I plan the Manaslu Circuit Trek?